Configuration reference

 # cookies_whitelist

-The list of cookies that are ignored by CloudFront and always forwarded to your WordPress site.
-Supports *
+The list of cookies ignored by CloudFront and always forwarded to your PHP application.
+Supports * wildcard character.

 # default_expiry